Frontendry/testo-bank/README.md

 # MERN App

-This project is a testing project based on a MERN stack. - https://testo-bank.herokuapp.com/
+A testing project based on a MERN stack. - https://testo-bank.herokuapp.com/